paltoalko/github-search/README.md

 ## Github search app

-App allows to search for up users and display their repositories on Github.
+App allows to search users on Github and display their repositories.
+Remember that there is limit for requests.

-## To replicate

 ## Live version